learn-co-curriculum/dsc-probability-section-intro/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 21 and why they'll be important to you as a data scientist.
+This lesson summarizes the topics we'll be covering in section 17 and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to:
 * Understand and explain what is covered in this section
 * Understand and explain why the section will help you to become a data scientist

-## Combinatorics Continued and Maximum Likelihood Estimation
+## Combinatorics and Probability

-In this section we'll be covering a number of additional statistical topics that are going to be important as we start to dig into the application of a range of additional machine learning models in modules 3 and 4.
+In this section, we'll take a little time to "get our math on" with some basic probability.
+You're going to start with some basic set theory and look at how to operate on related sets using Python.

+From there, we're going to use what we learned about sets to start to learn and apply some of the basic rules of probability.

+### Factorials and Permutations

+Next we're going to dig into factorials, and how they can be used to calculate various permutations.

+### Combinations

+We're then going to examine the difference between permutations and combinations we'll get some practice calculating combinations for everything from drawing letters from a bag to creating soccer teams for a tournament!

 ### Conditional Probability